 Harry Watling – Purchasing

-Harry has been active at the kitchen since 2006.
-Since winter 2009 he took on the job of shopping for groceries.
-He is on the board and works on the winter Thursday night supper crew.
+Harry has been active at the Kitchen since 2006.
+Since Winter 2009 he took on the job of grocery shopping.
+Harry sits on the Board and works on the Thursday night supper crew during the Winter.
 He is a retired accountant having worked his career in construction.
-Proud father of two daughters and a son he enjoys life’s greatest blessing three grandsons and two grand daughters.
+Proud father of two daughters and a son, he enjoys life’s greatest blessing: three grandsons and two granddaughters!
 He and Chris enjoy volunteering at Pathstones Mental Health and at an Elementary breakfast program.
-They have lived their married life here in Niagara and share home with Angus their wee dog!
+They have lived their married life here in Niagara and share a home with Angus their wee dog!

-Judy Todd is a Niagara Falls native who has volunteered with the dinner program at the Soup Kitchen for seven years and has sat on the Board for the last three years.
+Judy Todd is a Niagara Falls native who has volunteered with the dinner program at the Soup Kitchen for seven years and has sat on the Board for the last three.

-Bonnie Brady retired from teaching in 2014 after a 35 year career in both Peel and Niagara.
+Bonnie Brady retired from teaching in 2014 after a 35 year career in both Peel and Niagara Region.
 She has two grown sons and resides in Niagara Falls.

 She has a multitude of volunteer experience mostly through coaching within the community and the schools.
-She sits on the Board of The City Of Niagara Falls Recreation Committee as well as actively volunteers with Rotary.
+She sits on the Board of The City Of Niagara Falls Recreation Committee as well as actively volunteers with Rotary Club.

 Sherry recently joined the Board and has been volunteering at the Soup Kitchen occasionally for the past five years.